-Inland Waterways Users Board Meeting No. 32 was held in Paducah, Kentucky, on July 16, 1998, and the Board's next meeting is tentatively scheduled to be held in New Orleans, Louisiana, during November 1998.
+For your benefit, summaries of Inland Waterways Users Board Meeting No. 32, held in Paducah, Kentucky, on July 16, 1998, and Inland Waterways Users Board Meeting No. 33, held in New Orleans, Louisiana, on November 4, 1998, are included as Appendixes C and D, respectively.
+Inland Waterways Users Board Meeting No. 34 was held November 3, 1999.